bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     complete -o default -o nospace -F _git g
     ```

-    If you use git, then why not save a couple characters?
+    If you use Git, then why not save a couple characters?

 - Confirm unsafe file operations.